-A number of issues are covered by specific laws and regulations.
+Several issues are covered by specific laws and regulations.

-Video surveillance and surveillance cameras for defined purposes are the object of specific laws, as is the case, among others, of:
+Video surveillance and surveillance cameras for defined purposes are the objects of specific laws, as is the case, among others, of:

-- Law No. 51/2006 of 29 August 2006 on the setting up and operation of electronic surveillance systems on the roads for accident and incident prevention and management by highway concessionaires; - Law No. 1/2005 of 10 January 2005 (subsequently amended and republished by Law No. 9/2012 of 23 February 2012) on the installation in public areas and use of surveillance through video cameras, by national security forces (for the protection of public buildings, including premises with interest for defence and security, people and asset security, crime prevention, driving infraction prosecution, prevention of terrorism and forest fire detection) and Decree-Law No. 207/2005 of 29 November 2005 specifically on electronic surveillance on the roads (eg, cameras and radars) by traffic police and other security forces; and

-Law No. 34/2013 of 16 May 2013 on the licensing of private security agencies and their activity, which contains relevant provisions on the use of video surveillance cameras (subsequently amended and republished by Law No. 46/2019 of 8 July 2019 and Ordinance No. 273/2013 of 20 August 2013, subsequently amended, namely by Ordinance No. 106/2015 of 13 April).
+- Law No. 51/2006 of 29 August 2006 on the setting up and operation of electronic surveillance systems on the roads for accident and incident prevention and management by highways agencies; - Law No. 1/2005 of 10 January 2005 (subsequently amended and republished by Law No. 9/2012 of 23 February 2012) on the installation and use of surveillance through video cameras in public areas by national security forces (for the protection of public buildings, including premises ofdefence and security importance, people and asset security, crime prevention, driving infraction prosecution, prevention of terrorism and forest fire detection) and Decree-Law No. 207/2005 of 29 November 2005 specifically on electronic surveillance on the roads (eg, cameras and radars) by traffic police and other security forces; and - Law No. 34/2013 of 16 May 2013 on the licensing of private security agencies and their activity, which contains relevant provisions on the use of video surveillance cameras (subsequently amended and republished by Law No. 46/2019 of 8 July 2019 and Ordinance No. 273/2013 of 20 August 2013, also subsequently amended by Ordinance No. 106/2015 of 13 April).